arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/cheat-sheet/cheat-sheet.md

 analogWriteResolution(12);
 ```

+To learn more about the DAC capabilities of the UNO R4 WiFi, check out the [DAC Guide](/tutorials/uno-r4-wifi/dac).

 ## RTC

 A real-time clock (RTC) is used to measure the time, and is useful in any time-tracking applications.